bigsweater/rclasses/README.md

 ```

 *NOTE:* The plugin checks the width of _the element you've applied it to_, not the `body` element (unless you applied it to `body`).

+### TODO
+* Bug: If multiple instances of the plugin are used, only the last one actually gets new classes on resize.